 sector to find new and more efficient solutions to

 - Support data-driven decision-making and performance measures.

 - Support the inclusion of data-driven decision-making and

 performance measurement as part of the federal transportation

 formula programs, with the goal of performance-based funding.

-allow for more informed planning and decision-making.
+informed planning and decision-making.